anil-iqbal/anil-iqbal.github.io/_posts/2020-09-22-Loan-prediction.md

 description: "Machine Learning using scikit-learn Design bank loan default database schema in MySQL Use Pandas for feature engineering.
 Train various models with Gridsearch for loan default prediction Model validation using f1-score"
 ---

-**Data:**The data I am using is available on Kaggle.com and also provided by the official website of Lending Club.
-It has more than 1.6M loan entries and hundreds of features.
+**Data:**The data

 Machine Learning using scikit-learn Design bank loan default database schema in MySQL Use Pandas for feature engineering.
 Train various models with Gridsearch for loan default prediction Model validation using f1-score.
+The data is from official website of Lending Club.
+It has more than 1.6M loan entries and hundreds of features.

 The purpose was to build a classifier that can predict loan default risk based on loan application data.